A Strategic Governance Framework for Executive Decision-Making

 1. Governance Structure

 Clear roles, approval pathways, escalation protocols, and standards enforcement authority.
+Architecture must have defined decision rights or it becomes advisory noise.

 2. Structural Enterprise Models

-Business capability maps, information models, application inventories, and technology standards that provide clarity about how the enterprise actually operates.
+Business capability maps, information models, application inventories, and technology standards provide clarity about how the enterprise actually operates.

 Without models, executives govern abstractions.